Champagne Tastes®

 Stuff the Mushrooms

-What’s the Easiest way to Remove the Mushroom Stem?
+What's the Easiest Way to Remove the Stem of These Blue Cheese Stuffed Mushrooms?

 The easiest way to get the stem out is to simply hold the mushroom stem-side up, and then push the stem over with your thumb.